sap-linuxlab/community.sap_libs/README.md

 Every voice is important.
 If you have something on your mind, create an issue or dedicated discussion and let's discuss it!

-## Tested with Ansible and the following Python versions
+## Tested with the following Ansible and Python version combinations

-Tested Ansible versions:
-- 2.13
-- 2.14
-- 2.15
-- 2.16
-- devel

-Tested Python versions:
+Supported ansible-core versions:
-- 3.6
-- 3.7
-- 3.8
-- 3.9
-- 3.10
-- 3.11
+- `2.18` with Python `3.11 - 3.13`
+- `2.19` with Python `3.11 - 3.13`
+- `devel` with Python `3.11 - 3.13`

+End-of-life ansible-core versions are only tested for backwards compatibility.
+- `2.14` with Python `3.9 - 3.11`
+- `2.15` with Python `3.9 - 3.11`
+- `2.16` with Python `3.10 - 3.12`
+- `2.17` with Python `3.10 - 3.12`

+**Support for Python 2 has been dropped in release `1.5.0`.**

 Due to SAP licensing and hardware requirements, integration tests are momentarily not feasible.
 The modules are tested manually against SAP systems until we found a solution or have some modules where we are able to execute integration test we decided to disable these tests.

-The test support for Ansible versions 2.9 - 2.12 is disabled due to eol of these versions.
-The modules may work with these versions but are not tested.
+**NOTE:** All tests combinations were configured following official [ansible-core-support-matrix](https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html#ansible-core-support-matrix).

 ## External requirements